Photo credit: Doug Beegle

-One final note on fall manure application: Pay attention to soil conditions.
-Driving heavy manure application equipment on wet soils can result in severe soil compaction that may take years to rectify.
+A few closing thoughts on fall manure applications.
+Pay attention to soil conditions.
+Driving heavy manure application equipment on wet soils can result in severe compaction that may take years to rectify.
 This is another reason to get the cover crop established and delay manure applications until better soil conditions are present.